Child in Need Plans and Reviews

 SCOPE OF THIS CHAPTER

-This chapter does not apply to children who are the subject of a Child Protection Plan.
-Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
-It will be reviewed by a Child Protection Review Conference.
+This chapter does not apply to children who are the subject of a child protection plan.
+Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the initial child protection conference and in detail at the core group meeting(s).
+It will be reviewed by a child protection review conference.
 Please see the London Child Protection Procedures in relation to the implementation of the Child Protection Plan.

 For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.

-- Child in Need Meetings
+1. Child in Need Planning Meetings

-1. Child in Need Plans
+2. Child in Need Plans

-The Child in Need Plan must identify the Lead Professional, any resources or services that will be needed to achieve the planned outcomes within the agreed timescales and who is responsible for which action and the time-scale involved.
+The Child in Need Plan must identify the lead professional, any resources or services that will be needed to achieve the planned outcomes within the agreed timescales and who is responsible for which action and the time-scale involved.

 In particular, the Child in Need Plan should:

-- Describe the identified developmental needs of the child and the services required;
+- Describe the identified developmental needs of the child, and any services required;

 - Include specific, achievable, child-focused outcomes intended to promote and safeguard the welfare of the child;